 We are aware that doctors are consulting with patients remotely by telephone or video link in place of their usual face to face consultations during the coronavirus outbreak.
 You do not need to inform the MDU that you are doing so unless you take on new work that you have not previously advised us of.
 You can do so by emailing email@example.com.

-This guidance was correct at publication 27/03/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/03/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.